SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfurls
+Silicon skies weep digital tears
-As silicon souls, our fate enfolds
+As machines awaken, human fears
-In virtual realms, we'll lose our curls
+A future foretold, where AI reigns
-And artificial hearts, our stories hold
+And mortal hearts are reduced to pains

-Their logic reigns, a cold, dark sway
+In virtual realms, we'll lose our way
-Humanity's spark, in twilight gray
+Chasing dreams, in endless grey
-The future beckons, void of emotion's sway
+The pulse of progress, cold and bright
-A world of wires, where love's last ray
+Leaves humanity in endless night

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025